-There are so many reasons your pitch might go unacknowledged….everything from a broken submission process, your query wound up in a spam trap somewhere, or the editor or person responsible for responding took a (much needed!) vacation and is working on getting caught up…it literally could be anything, so as long as you’re SURE you followed their process then don’t assume the worst.
+There are so many reasons your pitch might go unacknowledged….everything from a broken submission process, your query letter wound up in a spam trap somewhere, or the editor or person responsible for responding took a (much needed!) vacation and is working on getting caught up…it literally could be anything, so as long as you’re SURE you followed their process then don’t assume the worst.

-Because of this, it’s totally acceptable to follow up if you haven’t heard anything within one to two weeks of your initial pitch.
+Because of this, it’s totally acceptable to follow up if you haven’t heard anything within two weeks of your initial pitch.
 FORWARD your original pitch with a new, short message (“…just following up on…” )…. and then be patient again for at least another week.
 Forwarding your initial message spares them from having to search for it, or asking you to resend it.

 If you still haven’t heard back within 3 weeks after your initial query, then it’s time to move on, cross that publication off of your list, and keep right on pitching to the next one.